chenxinfeng4/ffmpegcv/README.md

 - `VideoCaptureQSV`: Read a video file by Intel QuickSync Video.
 - `VideoCaptureCAM`: Read a camera.
 - `VideoCaptureStream`: Read a RTP/RTSP/RTMP/HTTP stream.
+- `VideoCaptureStreamRT`: Read a RTSP stream (IP Camera) in real time low latency as possible.
 - `noblock`: Read/Write a video file in background using mulitprocssing.

 ## Install